wernerfred/docker-nilan-cts700/README.md

 ### Build from source

-To build this project from source make sure to clone this repository from github and run the following commands:
+To build this project from source make sure to clone this repository from github and run the following command:

 ```
 docker build -t wernerfred/docker-nilan-cts700 .